907sjl/referrals_powerbi/README.md

 ### Process Rates After 90 Days
 ![Bar chart and tables of process rates after 90 days](images/process_rates_90d.jpg)
-The number of referrals that are sent to a clinic and kept are aged for process metrics.
+Referrals are aged if they are sent to a clinic and kept.
+Aged referrals are included in process metrics.
 This bar chart compares the number of referrals that have reached each of the process milestones 90 days after they are sent.

 ```
 Count Referrals after 90d =